-Fred combines grant-funded research and teaching across a diverse range of fields including landscape ecology, water quality, aquatic ecology, ecosystem visualization, remote sensing, statistics, simulation modeling, and the hydrology of streams, lagoons, and snowpacks.
+I combine teaching and research across a diverse range of fields including wildlife ecology, agricultural water quality treatment, stormwater, land use, ecosystem visualization, aquatic ecology, remote sensing, statistics, simulation modeling, and the hydrology of streams, lagoons, and snowpacks.

-His water quality work on the California Central Coast has examined sediment, nutrients, pesticides, and pathogens.
-It is currently focused on the design and operation of an experimental treatment wetland funded by California SeaGrant, yielding a number of thesis studies, and data sets used in Research Methods and Modeling classes.
+My water quality work on the California Central Coast has examined sediment, nutrients, pesticides, and pathogens.
+It is currently focused on the design and operation of experimental treatment wetlands, yielding results used by regional water quality managers, as well data sets developed by my Environmental Modeling class.

-Fred has also worked on steelhead trout ecology on the central coast, completing a number of federally utilized research and teaching projects describing the habitat of this threatened fish in the streams and lagoons of the region, funded by water agencies at the regional, county, and peninsula level.
+I've worked on steelhead trout ecology on the Central Coast of California, completing a number of federally utilized research and teaching products describing the habitat of this threatened fish in the streams and lagoons of the region, funded by water agencies at the regional, county, and peninsula level.

-His ecosystem visualization (EcoViz) work has resulted in interpretive computer-rendered visualizations of ecosystem processes being seen by hundreds of thousands of visitors to protected areas in the US, with current funding from the Monterey Bay Sanctuary Foundation to visualize new Marine Protect Areas for public education.
+My ecosystem visualization (EcoViz) work has resulted in interpretive computer-rendered visualizations of ecosystem processes being seen by millions of visitors to terrestrial and marine protected areas in the US.

-Before coming to CSUMB he worked as an environmental model developer and forest hydrologist at CSIRO Land and Water and the University of Melbourne in Australia.
+Before coming to CSUMB I worked as an environmental model developer and forest hydrologist at CSIRO Land and Water and the University of Melbourne in Australia.

-He enjoys competitive adventure sport, playing music, and learning about the environment.
+I enjoy competitive endurance sport, hiking, skiing, canoeing, playing music, hanging out with my family, and learning more and more about the environment.

 Links to Fred's: publications ~ projects ~ classes ~ students